zeyneptandogan/preprocessedpeoples/index.md

 <div style="text-align: justify"> While the actions appearing are similar, two noticable ones are the verbs killing and marrying.
 We can see that killing is an action mostly associated with man 💥 while marrying is with women💍👰 just fitting the gender stereotypes within the society we are living in.</div>

 <div style="text-align: justify">These results indicates some bias at some extent.
 However, we need to delve in further.
 But how?
-Alas, Decision Tree comes to our aid!
+Alas, decision tree comes to our aid!
 But we need to make some arrangements for it.
-First, we need to encode these actions for each character, where we went with the simplest approach: For a given character, we put 0-1 flags for each action type on whether a character is associated with that action type.</div>
+First, we need to encode these actions for each character, where we went with the simplest approach: For a given character, we put ```0-1``` flags for each action type on whether a character is associated with that action type.</div>

 However, since the total amount of different verb is over 5000, decision tree would have a hard time traversing the dataset.
 For this reason, we have to cluster some of these verbs together, with the help of GloVe word embeddings and K-nearest neighbor.
 In the end, from the whole list of actions, after filtering out non-English words and clustering, we reduce our action set to just 500 words.
 Here are some of the example clusters and their associated verbs:

 | Cluster Word | Actions                                                       |
 |--------------|---------------------------------------------------------------|
 | abide        | 'govern', 'accord', 'obey', 'conform', 'abide', 'adhere', 'uphold', 'comply' |